grafana/k6-learn/Modules/II-k6-Foundations/05-Adding-think-time-using-sleep.md

 Before you ramp up your load tests, there's one more thing to add: think time.

-[Think time](Performance-Testing-Terminology.md#Think-time) is the amount of time that a script pauses during test execution to simulate delays that real users have in the course of using an application.
+The think time is the amount of time that a script pauses during test execution to simulate delays that real users have in the course of using an application.

 ### When should you use think time?